-Students enrol to the accredited master or doctoral program at partnering universities where they receive their degree after graduation.
-Research topics are defined based on student’s interest in collaboration with their academic leader and an industrial scientist from Zentiva.
-The study program covers theoretical subjects as well as experimental investigation using state-of-the-art equipment.
-In addition, students participate in practical training covering disciplines such as regulatory, intellectual property, portfolio and project management.
-Students regularly present their work at The Parc Symposium.
+Students enroll to the accredited master or doctoral program at partnering universities where they receive their degree after graduation.
+The study program covers theoretical subjects as well as experimental investigation using state-of-the-art equipment at academy and industry.
+In addition, students participate in soft-skill workshops and practical industrial training covering disciplines such as regulatory, intellectual property, portfolio and project management.
+Students also regularly present and discuss their work at The Parc Symposium, expanding their horizons and improving their presentation skills thanks to feedback.

 Solid state chemistry focuses on discovery and detailed characterization application of new solid forms of drug substances.
 To reach this goal we use various experimental techniques and combine them with modelling approaches to maximize the positive outcome of screening process.
 Once new solid forms have been found, we use chemical engineering principles to develop scale-up processes for their production.
 Last area of interest is characterization of chemical and physical stability of prepared APIs and, if necessary, development of technical solutions for improvement of stability.
 See examples of our solid state chemistry research >